Back to Blog

 Now that you know why you should write a compelling LinkedIn headline on your profile, let's find out how you can write one that will make an everlasting impression on hiring managers and potential connections.

-Of course, there is no fixed formula for writing the best LinkedIn headline.
+Of course, there is no fixed formula for the perfect headline.
 However, here are some rules that you can follow while drafting a headline for your LinkedIn profile.

 Before you dive into the actual process of writing headlines, do your research.

-1. Check LinkedIn headlines of people who are working in the same industry as you to get inspiration and new ideas.
-Please do not copy the headline.
+• Check LinkedIn headlines of people who are working in the same industry as you to get inspiration and new ideas.

-2. If you are actively looking for a job, jot down all the job titles that you wish to get hired for.
-And use these titles in your headline.
+• If you are actively looking for a job, jot down all the job titles that you wish to get hired for.
+And use these titles in your headline (without feeling spammy).

-3. Find out the keywords that recruiters and hiring managers are using while searching for candidates in your industry.
-This will give you an edge over other candidates.
+• Find out the keywords that recruiters and hiring managers are using while searching for candidates in your industry.
+This will give you an edge over your competition.

 Bonus Tip 🔉: Use job search websites like Indeed, Glassdoor, AngelList, and LinkedIn jobs to understand the employer's perspective.
-And also check the keywords they are using while posting the job openings.
+Also, check the keywords they are using while posting the job openings.

 A good LinkedIn headline lies in the interaction of a person's skills, education, experience, and achievements.
 In short, it describes how much value you can add to a company.
 You can describe your experience, education, and achievements briefly in your headline.